 Following the signs that lead you towards the little historic town, you won’t know exactly what to expect and will most certainly be surprised by the stunning view that will reveal itself once you’re close.

-Driving towards the little rocky islet off Laconia’s eastern shore, you will wonder what is in it for you, but once you cross the bridge and turn the last corner, you will see why Monemvasia is indeed the most wonderful Greek hidden gem.
+Driving towards the little rocky islet off Laconia’s eastern shore, you will wonder what is in it for you, but once you cross the bridge and turn the last corner, you will see why Monemvasia may not be part of the World Heritage but is indeed the most wonderful Greek hidden gem.

 Once you’ve parked your car, step through the massive stone door, into the narrow, slippery streets and emerge yourself into a fairytale setting.
 Even though the houses that surround you are now shops, restaurants, bars or hotels, the medieval city has preserved its flair and historic feel.